lala010addict/lala010addict.github.io/_posts/2015-12-5-autocomplete.md

 tags: [ 'tutorials' ]
 ---

 I was working on a TV show recommendation app that allows users to visualize the show ratings using D3.js.
-One of the features I worked on was the autocomplete feature for show names.
+One of the features I worked on was the autocomplete dynamic search feature for show names.
 The autocomplete feature searches in a movie database using <a href ="https://www.themoviedb.org/">a movie database API</a> and suggests show names as a user types in the name of the show they are trying to search for.

 ![](/blogimgs/autocomplete/autocomplete.jpg)